 Most concrete home foundations have cracks.
 The challenge is distinguishing between harmless cracks and those that point to a serious problem in a home’s foundation.
-If you’re concerned about cracks in your wall, call a foundation repair specialist for an inspection and educate yourself on the various types of foundation cracks:
+If you’re concerned about cracks in your wall, call a for an inspection and educate yourself on the various types of foundation cracks:

 Hairline cracks are a common, but harmless feature of most home basement walls and foundations.
 Caused by concrete that has cracked during the curing process, these cracks usually form along L-shaped sections of your home’s foundation.
 They’ll typically appear as long, thin, meandering cracks in concrete blocks.
 If necessary, a technician can take steps to waterproof hairline cracks.

 More serious to your home’s foundation are stair-step cracks forming in masonry joints.
 These cracks are significantly wider than hairline cracks and are often accompanied by the visible outward bulging of your basement wall.
 Stair-step cracks are typically caused by inward pressure from moisture buildup in your yard.
 To fix this damage, a technician will need to install concrete or steel pressed pilings along with a drainage correction system, if needed.

 Indicating a broken foundation, horizontal cracks are by far the most serious.
 These are often caused by water-saturated soil that freezes and expands, pushing your home’s foundation upward.
 Keeping your heat off during a freeze can raise the likelihood of this problem, as the soil outside your home will be more susceptible to freezing.
 Unfortunately, only a whole new home foundation can fix this issue.